 During a 45-minute group tour, you will have the opportunity to explore the many features of the Gloucester Maritime Heritage Center.
 On this tour, you will visit the Stellwagen Bank National Marine Sanctuary, New England's only marine sanctuary.
-Other features include the Sea Pocket Lab, Burnham Brothers Marine Railway, and a reproduction of one of the three Boston Tea Party Ships.
+Explore the Sea Pocket Lab, Burnham Brothers Marine Railway, Eleanor; a reproduction of one of the three ships that participated in the Boston Tea Party, and the Main Pier.

 Day 10/6, Mon, July 22 - Camden, ME

 Full of classic schooners, this charming village is considered the "tall ship capital of Maine".
 Enjoy the summer sun and refreshing sea breeze as you watch beautiful ships sail into the harbor, or browse the quaint shops and art galleries.
 Bring your camera to capture ocean vistas, placid coastlines and panoramic views of Camden, Penobscot Bay and surrounding islands from atop Mount Battie.

 Camden Historical Walking Tour - Complimentary Excursion